borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 And when you seek help from reception or the Airbnb host, they act like it's no big deal.
 "Hey, you're on vacation, man!
 Why sweat the internet?
 It can wait!"
 Oh, the nerve!

 But fear not, my friends!
-I've got some savvy solutions for you:
+I've got some savvy solutions for you.

 ### Prevention